Published on Brock University (http://brocku.ca)

 OUAC Code: BW

-Degree: Bachelor of Recreation & Leisure Studies (Inclusive & Therapeutic Recreation)
+Degree: Bachelor of Recreation & Leisure Studies (Therapeutic Recreation)

 Program: 4-Year BRLS (Honours)